ThinkR-open/example-weekly/toyfile.md

-This is a toy file
+This is a toy file to show commit messages